NavigationContentFooter

 Backing up your existing database using the Scaleway API

-• You have generated your API key
+• Generated your API key

-• You have installed curl on your local computer
+• Installed curl on your local computer

 1. Retrieve the database ID of your old Database Instance.
 You can find it on the Database Instance Information page of your Instance: